 However, lackluster growth trends, coupled with deflation fears, induced the ECB to cut its benchmark rate to a new record low in early June 2014, while also announcing an unprecedented measure to charge negative interest rates on deposits held at the central bank.
 The loss in economic momentum, coupled with early third-quarter indicators falling short of expectations, prompted the ECB to again cut its benchmark rate to 0.05% in September 2014.
 The ECB also confirmed the start of an asset-backed securities purchase program and unveiled a new Euro-denominated covered bond purchase program.
-The continued threat of deflation led the ECB to announce a larger scale sovereign debt buying program in January 2015, which consists of €60 billion monthly asset purchases starting in March 2015, with a target end date of September 2016.
+The continued threat of deflation led the ECB to announce a larger scale sovereign debt buying program in January 2015, which consists of \in 60 billion monthly asset purchases starting in March 2015, with a target end date of September 2016.
 In the midst of these events, a new government in Greece was elected in January 2014, bringing fears of a Greek exit from the Eurozone back to the forefront.
 These events impacted the CCRs for these countries, which translated into a higher cost of equity as implied by the CCR Model.

-As time passes since the 2008 financial crisis and the 2010 and 2011 "bailouts" of Greece and Portugal, the spread between the base cost of equity capital of the "less healthy" and "healthier" European countries (as defined here) has seemingly returned to a pre-crisis level of approximately 200 basis points.
+As time elapsed, the spread between the base cost of equity capital of the "less healthy" and "healthier" European countries (as defined here) seemingly returned to a pre-crisis level of approximately 200 basis points.